 The bottle leaked and the mechanism that heated the milk prevented a tight seal.
 Charging and activating the mechanism itself was so confusing that my partner and I wound up breaking two of them (there goes my third rule)!
 In the end, the bottle left me $120 out of pocket and saw me purchasing an entirely new set of bottles (that's my second rule and officially all of my rules broken).

 Tommy Tippee baby bottles

-After my first attempt at baby bottle purchasing in which broke all of my rules, I set out, did my research and finally settled on the Tommy Tippee range of bottles.
+After my first attempt at baby bottle purchasing in which we broke all of my rules, I set out and did my research.
+Using the steps I outlined above, we finally settled on the Tommy Tippee range of bottles.
 They ticked all three boxes when it came to convenience, ease of use and cost.
-Plus my bubs had no problem latching onto them when I did try them.
-If she hadn't, at least I wouldn't have broken the bank trying a different bottle, if these were the first one's I tried.
+Plus our bubs had no problem latching onto them when we did try them.
+If she hadn't, at least we wouldn't have broken the bank trying a different bottle, IF these were the first one's we had tried that is.

 If I had to choose a bottle all over again?

-Because it can sanitise itself in-between each feed, you only need to travel with 1 bottle, not 6.
+Because it can sanitise itself in-between each feed, you only need to travel with 1 bottle, not 6 or 8.
 Lastly only having to purchase 1 bottle, not 6, with no need for that steam steriliser or other Scandi-inspired baby accessories to clean, wash or dry your bottles makes it great value.
-Plus you can use it as your own self sanitising water bottle once bubs is done with it, meaning you'll never have to deal with a stinky water bottle ever again.